 Microsoft split the responsibilities of a DC into 5 separate roles that together make a full AD system.

-The 5 FSMO roles are:
+In Windows, the 5 FSMO roles are:

 - Schema Master – one per forest